tkareine/chnode/README.md

 * Selects Node.js version for a shell session by updating the `PATH` environment variable.
 Version switching is independent per shell session.
+* Optional automatic version switching based on a `.node-version` file in your project directory.
 * Small feature set by design, making the tool very fast to load.
 * Each Node.js version has its own set of global npm packages.
 * Allows accessing man pages for the selected Node.js version and its